BergstromDomain/MainApp/docs/section_1_getting_started/1_1_setting_up_environment.md

   ls -l ~/.ssh/id_*.pub
   -rw-r--r-- 1 ubuntu ubuntu 745 Mar 18 10:32 /home/ubuntu/.ssh/id_rsa.pub
   ```
-- Show the keys and copy them
+- Show the keys and copy them to the clipboard
   ```bash
   less ~/.ssh/id_*.pub
   ```

 #### Setting Up GitHub As The Source Repository ####
 1. Log in to GitHub